toastedcornflakes/toastedcornflakes.github.io/articles/jit-brainfuck.md

 	debug("Running compiled code.");
 	func();

-The trivial bits like input management, stack implementation, and assembly copying aren't presented here but can be found on the [github project](https://github.com/toastedcornflakes/JIT_brainfuck/).
+The trivial bits like input management, stack implementation, and assembly look-up table aren't presented here but can be found on the [github project](https://github.com/toastedcornflakes/JIT_brainfuck/).

 # Further developments
+## Bugs
 The main problem of this implementation is that there is no code to check if we don't get out of bounds of the cells.
-The only efficient way to do this would be to add red zones around the cells using `mmap`.
+This means that a crash can easily happen for malformed input file.
+The only efficient way to check for this problem would be to add red zones (forbidden memory zones that aren't readable nor writable).
+This can be done using `mmap` and `mprotect`.

+This still wouldn't be perfect in case the malformed input simply steps through the red zones without touching them, but it would already help catching some buggy implementations.

+## Optimization
 Given the structure of brainfuck we could easily improve the performance by collapsing the consecutive `+` operations.

 This means that instead of assembling `+++` to